 Is playing with numbers your forte?
-Are you intrigued by the working of the equity market?
+Are you intrigued by the working of the stock market?
 Then, you can definitely explore Financial Management (FM) as a career option!
-Financial Management is a unique blend of various facets of the management field with scores of activities related to the Finance sector like Capital Raising, Portfolio Management, Hedging, etc. Almost every other organization is in dire need of such individuals who are professionally equipped with the knowledge and skills pertaining to the domain.
-With the evergrowing scope of Financial Management, you can achieve your career aspirations and work at copious organizations in profiles like Financial Planner, Financial Leader, etc. If you are exploring the insights of this field, let us walk you through the blog and highlight some key features of a career in FM.
+Financial management’s major goal is to purchase, allocate, and regulate cash for an organisation.
+Its functions essentially involve three decisions: investment decisions, financing decisions, and dividend decisions.
+With the ever-growing scope of Financial Management, you can achieve your career aspirations and work at copious organizations in profiles like Financial Planner, Financial Leader, etc. If you are exploring the insights of this field, let’s walk you through some key features and scope of Financial Management.

 Check Out: Finance Interview Questions

 - Understanding the Scope of FM via a PPT

 - Nature & Scope of Financial Management Explained

 - Different Approaches to Financial Management

 - Functions of Financial Management

 - Importance of Financial Management

 Financial Management is a process of organizing, planning, controlling, and directing all the financial activities including utilization and procurement of the funds in an organization.
 In simple terms, Financial Management mainly comprises various decisions pertaining to the size of investments, use of capital, optimum utilisation and allocation of funds as well as profit maximisation for an organisation.
 For this process, there is a wide range of financial management techniques used to create the right plan and strategy to ensure the best and optimum allocation of funds, their utilisation and profit maximation.